-For this part of this assessment, we engaged with Sentinel's Investment Management team to examine the following areas:
+For this part of this assessment, we regularly engage with Sentinel's Investment Management team to examine the following areas through our ongoing interaction and due diligence as well as through Sentinel's attendance at our Investment Committee:

-- Quality, capability, skills and expertise of the investment manager's human and material resources involved in the investment process; - The different stages of the investment process; - Whether the Investment Manager's trading activities were in line with the fund's objectives, investment strategy and investment restrictions (as described in the Prospectus).
+- Quality, capability, skills and expertise of the investment manager's human and material resources involved in the investment process; - The different stages of the investment process; - Whether the Investment Manager's trading activities were in line with the fund's objectives, investment strategy, risk profile and investment restrictions (as described in the Prospectus).

-In reaching our view on this element of the assessment, we also take into account the quality of Minerva's risk and fund liquidity management processes.
+In reaching our view on this element of the assessment, we also take into account the quality of Minerva's risk and fund liquidity management processes as well as monitoring conducted by our Operations, Compliance & Risk Functions.

-The investment management of the fund is assessed on a monthly basis by the Investment Management Committee.
+The investment management of the fund is assessed on a monthly basis by the Investment Committee.
 This assessment includes reviewing the timeliness and accuracy of the trade advice, trade amendments, weekly valuation signoffs, as well as fund performance, asset allocation, current market trends, and the resulting impact on the funds.
-As previously noted, the performance of the funds and their suitability for the identified Target Market is also assessed through our Product Governance Committee.
+As previously noted, the performance of the funds and their suitability for the identified Target Market is also assessed through our Product Governance Committee and the Risk & Compliance Committee.